EPFL-LCN/neuronaldynamics-exercises/doc/exercises/hopfield-network.rst

 Question:
 ~~~~~~~~~
 Make a guess of how many letters the network can store.
 Then create a (small) set of letters.
 Check if **all** letters of your list are fixed points under the network dynamics.
-Explain the discrepancy between the network capacity C (computed above) and your observation.
+Explain the discrepancy between the network capacity :math:`C` (computed above) and your observation.

 Exercise: Bonus